 Aboriginals have survived the test of time and are slowly clawing back what was taken from them.
 There is no doubt that they have had a very hard time and their numbers have been reduced.
 However their dream-time, dance, music, traditions and beliefs are all intact.

 Photos Courtesy of Northern Territory Tourism

-History will give them much credit, as it is now known that the Aboriginal had a very effective society based on what was believed by many to be the most effective judiciary system in the world at the time.
+History will give them much credit, as it is now known that the Aboriginal had a very effective society based on what was believed by many to be the most effective judiciary system in the world at the time of the first white settlements.
 It is very interesting, that many of us talk about going out to the country, going bush or the OUTBACK for vacation or HOLIDAY.
-Many of us travel in CARVANS to visit places the aboriginals walked and to learn from them the art of self-reliance and self-belief.
+Many of us travel in CARAVANS to visit places the aboriginals walked and to learn from them the art of self-reliance and self-belief.